ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-25-the-meaning-of-finality-in-ethereum-classic/index.md

 For these reasons, ETC’s proof of work makes it possible to achieve finality with a very high level of security, thus certainty.

-This level of security and decentralization guarantees access, possession, and absolute control of ETC inside the blockchain as long as users have their private keys.
+This level of security and decentralization guarantees access, possession, and absolute control of ETC inside the blockchain so long as users have their private keys.

 ## Legal Finality